op-developer/Identity-Service-Broker-integration-java-example/README.md

 ![Screenshot1](images/screenshot1.png)

 ## Requirements
-- Recent Java 8 or newer (TLS handshake error means too old Java.)
+- Java 17 or newer
 - Maven
 - Port 8080 needs to be free on the host computer